 - Test: Conduct user testing and user feedback to refine mobile app and business solutions.

 This experience helps students gain entrepreneurship, creative problem solving and STEM skills as they prototype, launch, test and refine mobile solutions.
 At the end of the academic year, students share their innovative solutions at a final showcase event that features a fair and pitch competition.

 To date, more than 1,000 students from across the United States have participated in the Verizon Innovative Learning design thinking program.
 A pilot program was launched in the fall of 2014, serving 255 students and 11 educators in four schools.
 Based on the pilot’s success, four additional schools were added in the fall of 2015.
 Two schools from each of the following locations participated: Phoenix, AZ; Baton Rouge, LA; Chicago, IL; and New York, NY.
 During the 2015/16 academic year, the program served 24 educators and more than 850 students.
 During the 2016/17 academic year, Arizona State University and the Verizon Foundation will welcome an additional 15 schools and 45 teachers to this unique experience.

 Applications for the Verizon Innovative Learning design thinking program are currently not being accepted.
-If you have questions or are interested in bringing this program to your school, contact Katherine.
+If you have questions or are interested in bringing this program to your school, please contact Gabriela Chacon.